Mathias-SantAnna/PokeCards/README.md

 ### Code

-- The full-screen hero image code came from this [StackOverflow post](https://stackoverflow.com)
+- The full-screen hero image code came from this [Wallpaper Wide](http://wallpaperswide.com/pokemon_pokeball_red-wallpapers.html)

-- [Bootstrap4](https://getbootstrap.com/docs/4.5/examples/blog/): Blog Post Template code copied and modified.
+- [OurCodeSolution](https://ourcodesolution.com/blog/card-matching-game-memory-card-game-in-javascript/): Blog Post code copied, modified, to adapt for my needs.

+- [FreeCodeCamp - Memory Card Game Tutorial](https://youtu.be/ZniVgo8U7ek): Video Tutorial code copied, modified, to adapt for my needs.

-- [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
+- [Bootstrap4](https://getbootstrap.com/docs/4.6/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

-- [MDN Web Docs](https://developer.mozilla.org/) : For Pattern Validation code.
-Code was modified to better fit my needs and to match an Irish phone number layout to ensure correct validation.
-Tutorial Found [Here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/tel#Pattern_validation)
+- [Bootstrap4](https://getbootstrap.com/docs/4.6/components/modal/): Bootstrap MODAL Library used throughout the project mainly to make modals.
+- [StackOverflow](https://stackoverflow.com): Used many times for understanding better Javascript functions and more.
+- [w3schools.com](https://www.w3schools.com/html/html5_audio.asp): Used  for understanding better how the audio element works, between JS and.

+### Media

+#### Images
+- The logo image was created using [Canva](https://www.canva.com/).

+- The images for the pokemon pick were sourced from [Pinterest](https://www.pinterest.ie/pin/351912457196612/), [Pinterest](https://www.pinterest.ie/pin/720364902878863673/)
+- The Champion image used was sourced from [Lukasthadeuart](https://www.deviantart.com/lukasthadeuart/art/Congratulations-Ash-V2-813484243).
+- Copyright for the memory card images belong to [EdwinSantander59](https://www.deviantart.com/edwinsantander59/) and [Plattyneko](https://www.deviantart.com/plattyneko).
+- The images used for the back of the memory cards, background wallpaper, and UserInfo Modal were obtained from [Google Images](https://www.google.com/imghp?hl=en) and strictly used for educational purposes.

+#### Audio
+- Audio files such as flip, match, and victory was sourced from [Myinstants](https://www.myinstants.com/).
+- The Button click audio file is from [Mixkit](https://mixkit.co/free-sound-effects/game-over/).

 ### Content